emacs-eask/cli/docs/content/Contributing/Testing/_index.en.md

 For each test directory you should create a new `TestContext` object.
 All `runEask` commands will use the `TestContext`'s working directory.

-You can also use `TestContext.cleanUp()` to abort any still-running commands that were called in that context.
-Note that it sends a signal to *all* processes started using the context's `runEask` command.
-If used in an `afterEach` hook (i.e. after every test) it may result in failures.

 Jest's tests are in `test` blocks.
 Note that `it` is an alias for `test`.
 Tests can be selectively disabled in code, like so:
 - `test.only(name, fn)` runs only that test in the file